zhemao/hodgepodge/README.md

 The corresponding directory (~/.fuse/*servername*) will be unmounted and removed.

+## aucat

+Usage: aucat [file1, file2, ...]

+Sends binary data from the given files to the default libao driver.
+If no arguments are given, reads data from standard input.

 ## License

 These scripts and programs are made available under the MIT License,